IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

       AAA server has been appropriately configured to store user credentials, e.g., user name, password, group information, and other user attributes.
       This document does not restrict what authentication method is used.
-Administrators may refer to, e.g., {{Section 7.3 of ?I-D.dekok-radext-deprecating-radius}}
+Administrators may refer to, e.g., {{Section 7.4 of ?I-D.ietf-radext-deprecating-radius}}
       for authentication method recommendations.
       If the authentication request succeeds, the user is placed in a user group the identity of which is returned to the network access server